Azure/azureml-assets/assets/models/system/tiiuae-falcon-7b/description.md

 #### Training Data

-Falcon-7B was trained on 1,500B tokens of [RefinedWeb](https://huggingface.co/datasets/tiiuae/falcon-refinedweb), a high-quality filtered and deduplicated web dataset which we enhanced with curated corpora.
-Significant components from our curated copora were inspired by The Pile ([Gao et al., 2020](https://arxiv.org/abs/2101.00027)).
+Falcon-7B underwent training on 1,500 billion tokens sourced from [RefinedWeb](https://huggingface.co/datasets/tiiuae/falcon-refinedweb), a meticulously filtered and deduplicated web dataset that we enriched with curated corpora.
+Notably, substantial elements of our curated corpora drew inspiration from The Pile ([Gao et al., 2020](https://arxiv.org/abs/2101.00027)).

 | **Data source**    | **Fraction** | **Tokens** | **Sources**                       |